SophistSolutions/Stroika/Documentation/Git-Tags-and-Branches.md

 ## Major Release Versions

+- v3\* - requires C++20 or later; actively evolving
 - v2.1\* - requires C++17 or later; stable, and in maintainance
 - v2.0\* - requires C++14 or later; stable, and in maintainance

 ## Branches</h3>

+- v3-Release

+  Roughly once per week (to once per-month) - a release is merged from the v3-Dev branch.
+When we do a release we run and record all the regression tests, including performance tests.
+Nearly every time we do a release, all regression tests pass fully (or mostly - sometimes exceptions).

+- v3-Dev

+  The development branch may not be stable, and represents work in progress.

 - v2.1-Release